Anadea/anadea_blog/content/posts/best-countries-for-outsourcing-software-development-in-2026/index.md

 ### Vietnam

-Vietnam is often called the new India and is viewed as the best country to outsource software development.
+Vietnam is often called the new India, and for a growing share of buyers it is the default first stop.
 Today, it is one of the fastest-growing digital economies in Southeast Asia.
 This tendency is fueled by a demographic where over 60% of the population is under 35.
 This population group represents a workforce that is natively tech-savvy and highly adaptable to new frameworks.

 #### Key Strengths: